Alicja96/Portfolio/README.md

 [RottenTomatoesCriticsReviews.py](RottenTomatoesCriticsReviews.py) | Extracted reviews from critics from RottenTomatoes with use of beautifulsoup and requests library.

-## Word Frequency in Star Wars Movies
+## Word Frequency in Star Wars Movies :speech_balloon:

  Tools: beautifulsoup, requests, pandas, nltk, plotly